Sport in the heat

 Recognize signs

-Also important: During training, an adult caregiver should always be present to notice the first signs of overheating.
+Also important: an adult supervisor should always be present during training so that they can recognize the first signs of overheating.

 -